tokyocplusplus/tcppAPI/README.md

 I'm making a triangle now and porting my API to OpenGL

-### huh? this is working really well porting it to OpenGL
+### huh? this is working really well porting it to OpenGL (opengl sucks please dont use it)
 I've got a camera working now and my code is super duper good (it's only running at 400 FPS average)

 ### stress testing is getting good.